 A hearty pie made with tofu, sweet potato, olives and tomatoes with Mediterranean flavours topped with a layer of light, flaky pastry.
-Read on for the full Mediterranean Tofu Pie recipe plus an EZ Tofu Press review and giveaway!
+Read on for the full Mediterranean Tofu Pie recipe plus an EZ Tofu Press review!

 My understanding of tofu as an ingredient has come a long way over the years.
 It’s not only that there are different types of tofu, each better suited to different types of recipe, but how you handle the tofu you’re using also matters.